 This type focuses on specific analyses based on a fixed set of rules and recommendations to prescribe a clear analytical model for the business.
 Prescriptive analytics facilitates automation of decision making – advanced heuristics and neural networks are applied to existing analytics algorithms to provide recommendations on the best actions capable of achieving desired business outcomes.

 This type involves the mining of data coming into the enterprise and applying analytics to derive a description based on the type of data gathered.
 Descriptive analytics answers the ‘what happened’ question to provide a high-level overview of the business landscape.

 Benefits and Challenges Associated with Big Data Analytics

-Implementing a robust big data analytics solution has become an integral component of business strategy and enterprises worldwide are reaping the myriad advantages of data analytics.
-However, before actually running a full-fledged implementation, it is important to understand some of the inherent benefits and challenges associated with big data analytics deployment.
+Implementing a robust solution has become an integral component of business strategy and enterprises worldwide are reaping the myriad advantages of data analytics.
+However, before actually running a full-fledged implementation, it is important to understand some of the inherent benefits and challenges associated with its deployment.

 - Enhanced decision making backed by data-driven business insights